raystack/meteor/docs/docs/concepts/processor.md

 ### Labels

-Append key-value labels to each asset.
+Append key-value labels to each entity.
 Labels are useful for categorization and filtering in downstream catalog services.

 ```yaml
 processors: